Back to blog

 What is Scrapy?

 Scrapy is an open-source and collaborative web crawling framework written in Python.
 It's designed to handle various web scraping tasks including web scraping and processing scraped data.
-With its built-in functionality for extracting and storing data in your preferred structure and format, Scrapy stands out as a robust framework for web scraping.
+With its built-in functionality for extracting and storing information in your preferred structure and format, Scrapy stands out as a robust framework for web scraping.

 In order to perform web scraping with Scrapy effectively, we recommended integrating it with Oxylabs' Residential or Datacenter Proxies.
 The biggest advantage of integrating proxies with Scrapy is that they will allow you to hide your actual IP address from being visible to the original site's server while scraping.
 Using proxies protects your privacy and prevents you from being banned from the target sites when you're using an automated tool rather than manually copying and pasting data from the site.